Commodore 64 joystick adapters

-Original Adapters
+Original adapters

 Starbyte adapter (1990)

-Supports 2 additional joysticks at the userport.
+Supports 2 additional joysticks at the user port.
 Released by Starbyte Software in 1990 for use with their game Adidas Championship Tie Break.
 At the time sold separately under the name Tie Break Adaptor.

 Building instructions (plugs and wires only) have been reverse engineered and made available by Groepaz/Hitmen.

 Kingsoft adapter (1992)

-Supports 2 additional joysticks at the userport.
+Supports 2 additional joysticks at the user port.
 Introduced with the game Bug Bomber by Kingsoft in 1992.
 The game came with instructions to build your own 4-player adapter.

 Building instructions (plugs and wires only) have been reverse engineered and made available by Groepaz/Hitmen.

 Protovision 4 player interface / Classical Games adapter (1997)

-Supports 2 additional joysticks at the userport.
+Supports 2 additional joysticks at the user port.
 Designed by Chester Kollschen (CKX) of Classical Games and released in 1997 with the game Bomb Mania.
 Kollschen later joined Protovision and the adapter is now available as the Protovision 4 player interface.

 Building instructions (plugs, wires and an IC), sample code, shop and list of supported games are available at the Protovision website.